fablabbcn/smartcitizen-api/doc/mqtt_device_readings.md

   }]
 }
 ```

+* Each device is identified by a unique `device_token`.

+* Every device has sensor(s).
+A `sensor` is something on a device that can record data.
+This could be anything, some examples are - temperature, humidity, battery percentage, # wifi networks.
+A list of all the available sensors can be retrieve via the [API](http://developer.smartcitizen.me/#sensors).

-Messages must be published using QoS (Quality of Service) of 1.
+* Messages must be published using QoS (Quality of Service) of 1.